 Each of the fiscal year amounts are based on historical data, and represent rollback and homestead payments.
 These tax credits are reimbursed to the district through the state and are calculated by applying the appropriate percentages to residential property tax collections.
-This revenue grows at the same pace as residential real estate assessed valuation (see real estate note 1.01).
+This revenue grows at the same pace as residential real estate assessed valuation.
 Starting with this fall's election November 2013, new levies that are passed will not qualify for homestead and rollback state guaranteed tax allocations to the District.
-There will be no reimbursement from the State on any new levies.
 Also, FY13 and beyond the complete loss of TPP (Tangible Personal Property) reimbursement is reflected.
 The reader should be informed that State funding for schools is subject to deliberations and approval of the Ohio General Assembly and is set as part of the State's biennial budget.